kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 Your task for the C4S final project is to put together an application for the Kibo Digital Literacy Fellowship (described above).
 Your application needs to include:

-- A personal statement introducing yourself and describing your past experiences and motivations (250 - 500 words)
+1) **A personal statement (250 - 500 words)** that tells the application committee:
+  - Who you are.
+  - Why this project important to you.
+  - What skills you possess to make this project successful.

-- A proposal describing the digital literacy project you would like to use the grant money for.
-(500 - 1000 words)
+2) **A proposal for your digital literacy project (500 - 1000 words)** that tells the application committee:
+  - What problem you are trying to solve.
+  - Why this is an important problem to solve.
+  - Who the main beneficiary of this project is.
+  - How your project will solve the problem?
+Include a rough timeline.
+  - Who you will need to work with to implement this project.
+  - What challenges or difficulties you anticipate, and how you plan to overcome them.
+  - What you hope your project will accomplish.
+Describe what the lives of your main beneficiary will look like after your project is implemented.

-- A 1-2 minute video pitching your project idea.
+3) **A 1-2 minute video pitching your project idea.**

-In addition to you receiving a final grade for this project, all submissions will be reviewed by a judging panel from the Kibo community, and 4 submissions will receive USD 250 to implement their project.
+In addition to you receiving a final grade for this project, submissions will be reviewed by a judging panel from the Kibo community, and **4 submissions will receive USD 250 to implement their project**.

 ### Submission

 Your project submission should include:

-- Your personal statement (please also include the planning questions, outline, and 7Cs evaluation for your personal statement)
+- Your personal statement (please also include the standard purpose, audience, and information planning questions, and outline, and your 7Cs evaluation for your personal statement)
-- Your project proposal (please also include the planning questions, outline, and 7Cs evaluation for your project)
+- Your project proposal (please also include the standard purpose, audience, and information planning questions, and outline, and your 7Cs evaluation for your project proposal)
 - Your pitch video

-Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.
+**Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.**

 ---

 ## 2) Final Essay: C4S Reflection Blog (20% of Final Grade)

-Your task for your final essay is to write a blog post decribing your experience in the Communicating for Success class.
-Your post should be between 1000 - 1500 words).
+Your task for your final essay is to write a blog post describing your experience in the Communicating for Success class.
+Your post should be between 1000 - 1500 words.

 Your blog post should include the following information, however you should create an outlkne to decide the order in which you want to present this information: